billionai/Magic-The-Terminal/README.md

     * I will access data in a mostly linear fashion, and all data has a numerical and incrementing ID.
 I can use a vector well enough for now. maybe will add this if performace starts being bad
 * gather enough data on MTG cards to have a deck
     * Not sure if I can actually distribute this. instead, I'm adding locally and wish good luck to anyone that tries to do the same.

+Legal disclaimer thingy:
+Magic the Terminal is unofficial Fan Content permitted under the Fan Content Policy.
+Not approved/endorsed by Wizards.
+Portions of the materials used are property of Wizards of the Coast. ©Wizards of the Coast LLC.